 Everyone loves something for free, but ask yourself if this is actually adding value?
 If not, is there a way you can upgrade the experience so it does?
-Or would you be better using a different giveaway?
-Or none at all?
+Or would you be better using none at all?
 Depending on what else you have going on in your booth, sometimes it’s just overkill and in our experience, not always necessary.

 Train your staff

 Have you ever been stuck talking to someone that isn’t a potential customer, only to watch someone you actually want to talk to stroll right by your booth?
 Learn to qualify quickly and have a system to manage visitor interactions.
 Do you have enough staff?
 The right staff?
 Are they managing leads correctly and working as a team?
 The quality of your conversations at a show will be a direct reflection on your success.
 It’s 100% worth thinking about.